 This committee oversees the continued monitoring by an external specialist company, mandates the use of the health check management system, promotes understanding of food safety and quality, and reports on the undertakings of each department.

-system, promotes understanding of 100d safety and quanty, and reports on the understanding of section.

 In addition, it implements regular training in measures to prevent food poisoning and classes in hand-washing, and makes every effort to encourage correct hand-washing.

-The facilities and activities of the Okura Tokyo have received awards and certifications in various fields in recognition of their wideranging social responsibility and high quality of their services.
+The facilities and activities of the Okura Tokyo have received awards and certifications in various fields in recognition of their wide-ranging social responsibility and high quality of their services.

-■ Awards
+Awards

-- ➤ JIA (The Japan Institute of Architects) Award 2020 - 2020 CFT Structural Award by Association of New Urban Housing Technology - Japanese Society of Steel Construction Awards - The 22nd Best Work Award by Japan Society for Seismic Isolation of New Urban Housing Technology - Interior Planning Awards 2020
+- JIA (The Japan Institute of Architects) Award 2020 - > 2020 CFT Structural Award by Association of New Urban Housing Technology - Japanese Society of Steel Construction Awards - > The 22nd Best Work Award by Japan Society for Seismic Isolation of New Urban Housing Technology - Interior Planning Awards 2020